 The importance of testing cannot be understated.
 When you take the steps to “know” rather than “assume,” you pinpoint the strategies that will impact user behavior and power your growth.
 Have any other thoughts or tips on how to support data-driven decisions at your organization?
 Let us know in the comments below.

-This post was originally published in July 2016 and has been recently updated.
+This post was originally published in July 2016 and has been recently updated with new best practices.